JesseEmond/blitz-2025-registration/README.md

 To get a properly clean win on server as well, here's a picture where we reran until we got all possible maps, all with 10k points:

 ![screenshot of the coveo blitz UI, with timestamped runs of the v11 bot version, all showing 10005.00 score, each row in the table is annotated with the number of the map for that game](readme_media/all_maps_10k.png)

+Funnily enough, I never ended up implementing the search part of the Monte Carlo Search Discovery paper (the main contribution of the paper!) since things worked out of the box, but I'm keeping that one in mind in the future.
 ### What if you couldn't jump?
 Looking at the games above, I saw a lot of "jumping over" enemies, which felt a bit cheap -- I was worried that this is a feature that many might not be discovered without reversing the code.